Breast Cancer In Black Women: What You Should Know

 According to the American Cancer Society, the five-year overall survival rate for breast cancer is 91 percent—but the survival rate is a surprising 84 percent for Black women.
 When physicians diagnose breast cancer in the earliest stages, the five-year survival rate can approach 99 percent.

 Still, for many, fear of a cancer diagnosis prevents or delays the crucial mammograms and breast cancer screening that leads to early detection.
-Less than 70 percent of Black women over 40 in Indiana and Illinois had their mammogram in the last two years, according to the American Cancer Society's Breast Cancer Facts & Figures 2024-2025.
+Less than 70 percent of Black women over 40 in Indiana had their mammogram in the last two years, according to the American Cancer Society's Breast Cancer Facts & Figures 2024-2025.

 Should Black Women Start Breast Cancer Screening Early?